hle-hena/Hel-Engine/README.md

-# Tear Engine
+# Hel Engine

-Tear Engine is a simple rendering engine made by hle-hena.
+Hel Engine is a simple rendering engine made by hle-hena.

 ## STATUS - UPDATE